-Beginning in 1850, towns could vote to have the highway tax paid entirely in money, assuming they had elected a road commissioner.
-Road commissioners replaced highway surveyors and the old district system was abolished, if towns chose to approve the change.53 That same year the law allowed selectmen to change the location of a bridge or highway swept away or destroyed by flood in order to avoid obstructions.
-New land needed for the relocation could be taken, if compensation was paid, and the former site of the bridge or highway discontinued.54
+surveyors and the old district system was abolished, if towns chose to approve the change.48 That same year the law allowed selectmen to change the location of a bridge or highway swept away or destroyed by flood in order to avoid obstructions.
+New land taken for the relocation could be taken, if compensation was paid, and the former site of the bridge or highway discontinued.49

 A Worcester farmer, whose property was crossed by a circuitous public highway, plowed up and cultivated a portion of the highway he believed was discontinued after the town selectmen straightened the road.
 Unfortunately, the selectmen had never made a record of the straightening of the highway (called an alteration).
 When the new road became muddy, a traveler tore down the fence and traveled through the field, damaging the crops, along the old roadbed.
-The court held the highway was properly altered, that by the act of opening the new highway, the old road had been discontinued.
+The court held the highway was properly altered, that by the act of opening the new highway the old road was discontinued.
 "The fact of the alteration being made, and the straightened road being opened, in fact, for travel, under the direction of the selectmen, made it a public highway, to all intents, by acquiescence of the authority of the town, who have the control and are liable for the sufficiency of the highways, within their limits."
+50

-Montpelier paid damages to a traveler in 1858 for failing to cut a road of adequate width through a snow drift.
-56
+Montpelier paid damages to a traveler in 1858 for the town's failure to cut a road of adequate width through a snow drift.51

 After 1858, selectmen were required by law to erect posts for fastening horses near the gates and bars of pent roads.
 They were also obliged to provide at least one watering trough by the roadside in each highway district, but could not spend more than five dollars on each for these troughs.
-The per diem labor tax was still the principal source of revenue for highways; landowners could pay in money, of course, rather than in work, but by working it off they could
+The per diem labor tax was still the principal source of revenue for highways; landowners could pay in money, of course, rather than in work, but by working it off they could enjoy a twenty-five percent discount.
+Selectmen could decide where the work would be done.
+In 1858, the law declared that no landowner could gain possession of any land within a highway right-of-way merely by possession.
+52 In 1860, a town could vote to provide lampposts and lamps on its streets.
+53